EvolvingSysadmin/Practicum/pages/usage/template-usage.md

 4. Review related documents in Section 10.
 5. Save the document and print the necessary pages to a PDF or printer.
 6. Revisit this website, particularly the [implementation page](/pages/implementation/implementation.md), for further policy/standard creation and deployment resources.

+## About these Templates

+* Standards and procedures

+## Policies, Standards, and Procedures

+This site provides templates for both cybersecurity policies and standards.
+These policies and standards outline the procedures necessary to bolster organizational cybersecurity.
+Together, policies, standards, and procedures form a cohesive framework that helps organizations manage cybersecurity risks and protect critical assets.
+The differences between these policies, standards, and procedures are outlined below.

+### Policies

+*Policies are  ***WHY*** we should be doing something*

+Policies are high-level statements that define an organization's principles and strategic direction.
+They are decisions made by the governing body to guide behavior and decision-making in alignment with the organization’s long-term goals.
+In cybersecurity, policies outline why certain security measures are necessary, such as ensuring compliance with data protection laws or protecting sensitive information.
+Policies set the foundation for creating a secure and compliant organization.

+### Standards

+*Standards are ***WHAT*** we should be doing.*

+Standards are detailed rules or criteria that support and implement policies.
+They define the specific actions and expectations needed to meet policy goals, often relating to technical or operational practices.
+In cybersecurity, standards could include encryption protocols, password strength requirements, or accepted software configurations.
+Standards clarify what must be done to achieve security objectives and ensure consistency across the organization.

 ## Template Policy Components